 9 Best Paleo Egg Muffins

-I have happily put together a list of 9 Paleo egg muffins that can be made ahead of time and then heated up in the morning or made fresh the morning of breakfast!
+I have happily put together a list of 9 paleo breakfast egg muffins recipes that can be made ahead of time and then heated up in the morning or made fresh the morning of breakfast!
 Finding something to eat for breakfast can be quite a challenge – I struggle with this myself.

 I love eggs but sometimes I get sick of the same ol’ same ol’.
 So I tried really hard to find simple breakfast egg muffin recipes but that have a good variety of flavors.